-(b) The Council of India shall be abolished, and there shall be two permanent Undersecretaries to assist the Secretary of State for India, one of whom shall be an Indian.
+(b) The Council of India shall be abolished, and there shall be two permanent Undersecretaries to assist the Secretary of State for India, one of whom the present Parliamentary control.

 (c) All charges in respect to the India Office establishment shall be placed on the British estimates.